lielu/thyme/discord_setup_guide.md

-# Discord Setup Guide for Kiosk Clock
+# Discord Setup Guide for Thyme

-This guide will help you set up Discord integration for your Kiosk Clock.
-The kiosk will display recent messages from a Discord channel, making it perfect for family updates, group announcements, or team communications.
+This guide will help you set up Discord integration for your Thyme display.
+Thyme will display recent messages from a Discord channel, making it perfect for family updates, group announcements, or team communications.

 ## 🤖 Part 1: Create a Discord Bot